microsoft/DMF/Dmf/Modules.Library/Dmf_SerialTarget.md

 EvtSerialTargetCustomConfiguration | Callback that allows the Client to perform specialized configuration of the serial device.
 OpenMode | See WDK documentation.
 ShareAccess | See WDK documentation.
+ModuleOpenOption |  Indicates when the Module should be opened.
 ContinuousRequestTargetModuleConfig | Allows the Client to configure the underlying Child DMF_ContinuousRequestTarget Module to send and receive data from the Serial device.
+EvtSerialTargetQueryRemove | Callback that allows the Client to perform action before the Module closes the IoTarget.
+EvtSerialTargetRemoveCanceled | Callback that allows the Client to perform action after the Module opens the IoTarget.
+EvtSerialTargetRemoveComplete | Callback that allows the Client to perform action on RemoveComplete.

 -----------------------------------------------------------------------------------------------------------------------------------